 4/2018 - The Molecular Biophotonics Lab has been awarded a grant from the Department of Defense (Army) Prostate Cancer Research Program (PCRP) entitled "Nondestructive volumetric pathology of prostate biopsies for accurate prognostication and treatment stratification."
 This project is a collaboration between Dr. Liu (project PI), Dr. Larry True (partnering PI), Dr. Nick Reder (pathology), Dr. Adam Glaser (engineering), Dr. Josh Vaughan (chemistry), Dr. Daniela Witten (biostatistics), and Dr. Jonathan Wright (urology).

-4/2018 - Congratulations to Soyoung Kang for being awarded this year's UW College of Engineering Student Teacher Award!
+5/2018 - Congratulations to Soyoung Kang for defending her PhD. dissertation and for being awarded this year's UW College of Engineering Student Teacher Award!

 4/2018 - Congratulations to Lindsey Barner for being awarded an NSF Graduate Research Fellowship!